Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Experiments

-$\cdot$ Aggressive driving: Record this event if the perceived risk (as specified in Sec. \ref{drfmodelling}) of the ego vehicle is larger than $10^{5}$.
-This is a comprehensive metric that large risk values can mean a very close distance to other vehicles, making the driver feel more at risk.
+\begin{enumerate} \item{\textbf{Safety metrics}: Record the number of \textit{collisions} if the ego vehicle collides with other traffic agents.} \item{\textbf{Imitation metrics}: Record the number of \textit{off-road events} if the ego vehicle deviates from its ground-truth trajectory by more than 4m in the lateral direction.} \item{\textbf{Subjective risk metrics}: Record the number of \textit{aggressive driving behaviours} if the perceived risk (as specified in Sec. \ref{drfmodelling}) of the ego vehicle is larger than $10^{5}$.
+This is a comprehensive metric that large risk values can mean a very close distance to other vehicles, making the driver feel more at risk.} \end{enumerate}